readthedocs/readthedocs.org/docs/user/build-customization.rst

     If you are using Sphinx or Mkdocs and need to execute additional commands.

 `Override the build process`_
-    If you want full control over your build or are not using Sphinx or Mkdocs.
+    If you want full control over your build.
+This option supports any tool that generates HTML as part of the build.

 Extend the build process